philekane/appendifier/README.md

 ## Screenshots ##

-### 1. This screen shot is the calendar displayed from the shortcode for all events. ###
+### 1. This screen shot of the Appendifier settings page. ###
 ![Screen Shot](./assets/images/appendifier.png)

 == Changelog ==

 = 1.1.0 =

-* Added input field on setting page in order to add Google Tag Manager code snippets to the <head> tag and the code snippet after the <body> tag
+* Added input field on setting page in order to add Google Tag Manager code snippets to the head tag and the code snippet after the body tag

 ## Features ##

-1. Add code to the <head> tag, either at the top of the element or at the bottom.
+1. Add code to the head tag, either at the top of the element or at the bottom.

-2. Add Google Tag Manager code snippets to the <head> tag and the code snippet after the <body> tag.
+2. Add Google Tag Manager code snippets to the head tag and the code snippet after the body tag.